What is employee engagement?

 Compensating your employees fairly is one way to show you value their efforts, but many people also like to feel acknowledged when they achieve high levels of performance.
 Consider developing an employee recognition program and rewarding top performers monthly or quarterly.
 Recognizing employees for their hard work can also act as an incentive for other employees to improve their efforts, too.

-You can also use HR technology to track the amount of recognition employees give to others.
+You can also use employee engagement software tools to track the amount of recognition employees give to others.

 8. Ensure a better work-life balance